mattermost/mattermost-handbook/contributors/contributors/community-playbook.md

 # Community Playbook

-This guide outlines the process of running community campaigns.
+This playbook outlines various processes and practices used in the Mattermost community, including running community design meetings and campaigns, managing GitHub and forum issues, and managing Twitter.

 ## Running a community design meeting